Concepts and configuration

 • moonshot/kimi-k2-thinking-turbo

-Kimi Coding
+Kimi coding

 Kimi Coding uses Moonshot AI's Anthropic-compatible endpoint:

-• Provider: kimi-coding
+• Provider: kimi

 • Auth: KIMI_API_KEY

-• Example model: kimi-coding/k2p5
+• Example model: kimi/kimi-for-coding

-defaults: { model: { primary: "kimi-coding/k2p5" } },
+{ env: { KIMI_API_KEY: "sk-..." }, agents: { defaults: { model: { primary: "kimi/kimi-for-coding" } }, },}

 Volcano Engine (Doubao)